 -

-The feature-barcode matrix can be in either Cell Ranger HDF5 or Matrix Exchange (MEX) format.
-The HDF5 matrix is a single file, while the MEX format is a folder containing three files (
+The feature-barcode matrix can be in either Cell Ranger Matrix Exchange (MEX) or HDF5 format.
+The MEX format is a folder containing three files ( matrix.mtx.gz,barcodes.tsv.gz,features.tsv.gz).
+The HDF5 matrix is a single file.

 If looking for rare cell types, providing matrix files for multiple samples may yield better results.
 We recommend providing a matrix file per sample; it does not need to be aggregated.
 If multiple matrices are provided, the cell type information across all of the matrices will be evaluated.